Victor070656/Oosa-herbal-care/README.md

-# Oosa Herbal Care: E-commerce Platform
+# Oosa Herbal Ventures: E-commerce Platform

-**Oosa Herbal Care** is a single_category ecommerce application built with PHP.
+**Oosa Herbal Ventures** is a single_category ecommerce application built with PHP.
 This project includes a functional Paystack payment gateway and a robust routing system, making it a suitable solution for small to medium-sized retail businesses that sell herbal care products online.

 ## Features